Manawa: A Shaman’s Journey to the Big Screen: Our Mission

 The Sarayaku experience and lore provides a stunning set of circumstances for our story–the beauty and perils of the rainforest, anacondas and the jaguars, the battle of the shamans good and evil, passionate love (that may or may not happen), the oft-veiled but pre-eminent power of women, the mysterious beings of forest and river that demand respect for nature.
 And there is the courage of a people who battle the oil companies and their corrupt allies in government.
 Imagine a scene which re-enacts how the women (as pictured above) were able to confiscate the automatic rifles from government troops !

 Manawa’s journey: The personal stories of Sarayaku leaders also provide the ingredients for the arc of main character.
 Manawa is the oldest son of the community’s elderly shaman, Don Selvino.
 The shaman or “yachaq” (Kichwa), trains Manawa for to become a powerful shaman and leader in the battle to protect community.
 However, Manawa must overcome the temptations that all shamans-to-be must face, a life of lust and power offered by the evil shaman (brujo).
-But he and others must take up life in Quito in order to gain political and legal support and the critical technologies (Internet, electricity, media, transportation) required to fend off the pending onslaught.
-The city has its own temptations and rampant discrimination against “indios”.
+But he must take up life in Quito in order to gain political and legal support required to fend off the pending onslaught.
+The capital city has its own temptations and rampant discrimination against “indios”.
 What happens?
 Stay tuned.

 Final note: Living with Sarayaku families gave me something else: An intangible feeling of well-being that comes from the human heart and draws from the roots of the forest, our own human roots.